Amirbek Juraboev

-Amirbek Juraboev (Амирбек Журабоев; born 13 April 1996) is a Tajik professional footballer who will play as a midfielder for Malaysia Super League club Kedah Darul Aman.
+Amirbek Juraboev (Амирбек Журабоев; born 13 April 1996) is a Tajik professional footballer who plays as a midfielder for Istiklol and the Tajikistan national team.

-Career

-Club
+Club career

+Khayr Vahdat

+In July 2014, Juraboev signed for Khayr Vahdat.

+Shakhtyor Soligorsk

+On 24 February 2015, Juraboev joined Shakhtyor Soligorsk.
 After leaving Shakhtyor Soligorsk, Juraboev went on trial with Belshina Bobruisk, but did not earn a contract.

+Barki Tajik

+In January 2016, Juraboev signed for Barki Tajik.

+Istiklol

 In June 2016, Juraboev signed for FC Istiklol from Barki Tajik.

+Navbahor Namangan

-On 26 July 2019, Juraboev left Istiklol to join PFC Navbahor Namangan on a six-month contract.
+On 26 July 2019, Juraboev left Istiklol to join Uzbekistan club, Navbahor Namangan on a six-month contract.

+Return to Istiklol

 On 7 August 2020, Juraboev returned to FC Istiklol, signing a one-year contract with the club.

+United City

-On 10 March 2022, Juraboev left Istiklol to join United City in the Philippines Football League.
+On 10 March 2022, Juraboev moved to Philippines to join United City in the Philippines Football League.

+Kedah Darul Aman

-On 10 December 2022, Juraboev was officially signed by a Malaysia Super League club, Kedah Darul Aman, for 20th season of the league.
+On 10 December 2022, Juraboev was officially signed by Malaysia Super League club, Kedah Darul Aman for the 2023 Malaysia Super League.

+Second return to Istiklol

+On 18 March 2024, Istiklol announced the return of Juraboev on a contract until the end of 2025.

-International
+International career

 Juraboev made his senior team debut on 7 June 2014 against Estonia.

+Juraboev was called up to Tajikistan's squad for the 2023 AFC Asian Cup, but missed out on the tournament due to an ankle injury.